 So, does the fact that Pascha took on the name Easter suggest that there was enough similarity between the surviving rites and mythology of Eostre and the ideas of life and rebirth associated with Pascha to warrant such an absorption?
 The evidence is maddeningly circumstantial, but the speculation can’t be wholly dismissed.

 The Enduring Mystery

 In the end, there’s just too much we don’t know.
-We can’t say Eostre was ever associated with hares or eggs, despite the near-universal association of those fertility symbols with Spring, where the month dedicated to her fell.
-We likewise can’t firmly connect her to the Equinox, though slivers of linguistic evidence suggest it.
+It can’t be said Eostre was ever associated with hares or eggs, despite the near-universal association of those fertility symbols with Spring, where the month dedicated to her fell.
+And she can’t be firmly connected to the Equinox, though slivers of linguistic evidence suggest it.

-And we can’t connect her to prior or subsequent goddesses, either Germanic or further afield.
+And she can’t be connected to prior or subsequent goddesses, either Germanic or further afield.
 She is like a single stone arch in an otherwise unspoiled forest, a marker without context or connection.

 It’s unlikely we’ll ever know more about her.
 But all the same, she endures.
 Her name is celebrated every year by association with a foreign religion that overwrote her own, with symbols and festivals that may (or may not) be completely alien to those of her cult.

 It’s interesting to compare her to her fellow goddess Hretha – both received the same mention by Bede, yet only Eostre remains.
 Only Eostre was adopted as the name of a Christian holiday, and only she was carried into the modern age, however altered.

 Why is that?
 Did those early people who appropriated her name, who would still have been able to see and know so much about Eostre and her cult that we’ve since lost, have a reason to pick her to be the name for Easter?
 How wonderful it would be, if we could know.